Opubose/chick-fil-AI/README.md

 The backend is built using Flask and serves as the API for the chatbot.
 It interacts with:

 - Google Dialogflow for natural language processing
-- Amazon DynamoDB to store and query the restaurant menu
+- MongoDB to store and query the restaurant menu
-- OpenRouter for cloud-based LLM response generation

 ## Frontend